 Nanocap stocks – Stocks with market caps of less than $50 million

-Many trade over-the-counter (OTC) but they may also trade on an exchange.
+Most of these are traded over-the-counter (OTC) but they may also trade on an exchange.
 You may also see penny stocks defined as:

-- Small cap companies
+- Small-cap companies

 - Stocks with a maximum price under $5 (Schwab), under $3 (Fidelity) or under $1 (Robinhood)